 Jennifer Bassetti, M.D.

-As a Pediatrician and Clinical Geneticist my primary interest involves the diagnosis, counseling, and management of individuals with genetic disorders.
+As a Pediatrician and Clinical Geneticist my primary focus is on the diagnosis, counseling, and management of individuals with genetic disorders.

 I welcome the opportunity to evaluate children with a variety of clinical presentations including complex medical issues.
 We know that many childhood disorders have an inherited/genetic cause and it is the role of the Clinical Geneticist to assist in finding that cause.
-Making a specific genetic diagnosis has many benefits including better understanding of the condition and what can be expected in the future, optimizing coordination of care and access to support groups and organizations.
+Identification of a specific genetic diagnosis has many benefits for the individual and family.
+It allows for better understanding of the condition and future implications, as well as optimization of management via coordination of care and access to support groups and organizations.
 Genetics and genomics is a rapidly growing field and with these advancements we are able to diagnose patients where we were previously unable to do so which will hopefully lead to greater understanding of human disease.

-Jennifer A. Bassetti, M.D. is an Instructor in Pediatrics at Weill Cornell Medical College and Assistant Attending Pediatrician in the Department of Pediatrics at NewYork-Presbyterian Phyllis and David Komansky Center for Children's Health/Weill Cornell Medical Center.
+Jennifer A. Bassetti, M.D. is Assistant Professor of Clinical Pediatrics at Weill Cornell Medicine and Assistant Attending Pediatrician in the Department of Pediatrics at NewYork-Presbyterian Phyllis and David Komansky Children's Hospital.
 She is board certified in Pediatrics and Clinical Genetics.